cerner/fhir.cerner.com/content/soarian/r4/clinical/diagnostics/observation.md

 ## Overview

 The Observation resource provides measurements or simple assertions about a patient that are useful for establishing baselines or trends, monitoring a patient’s progress, and establishing diagnoses.
 Most observations are simple name and value pair assertions but some observations, such as blood pressure, group other observations together logically.
-Examples of common observations are: laboratory results (blood sugar, hemoglobin), vital signs (temperature, blood pressure), personal characteristics (height, weight), and social history (tobacco use, birth sex).
-See also the DiagnosticReport resource for pathology, radiology, and microbiology reports.
+Examples of common observations includelaboratory results (blood sugar, hemoglobin), vital signs (temperature, blood pressure), personal characteristics (height, weight), and social history (tobacco use, birth sex).
+Also, see the DiagnosticReport resource for pathology, radiology, and microbiology reports.

 Soarian Clinicals<sup>®</sup> supports a read-only Application Programming Interface (API).
 This API accepts `GET` and `POST` based [search] and `GET` based [read] interactions.
-The response represents the most current information about the patient that is charted in Soarian Clinicals<sup>®</sup> at the time of the query.
+The response represents the most current information about the patient charted in Soarian Clinicals<sup>®</sup> at the time of the query.
 The search results include the following fields if they contain values:

 * [Observation Id](https://hl7.org/fhir/R4/resource-definitions.html#Resource.id){:target="_blank"}